OctopusDeploy/docs/docs/deploying-applications/custom-scripts/index.md

 ---

 As a convention-oriented deployment tool, Octopus can perform a number of actions automatically, such as [managing configuration files](/docs/home/deploying-applications/configuration-files.md), creating [IIS websites and application pools](/docs/home/deploying-applications/iis-websites-and-application-pools.md), and installing [Windows Services](/docs/home/deploying-applications/windows-services.md).
-Sometimes however youâ€™ll need to do more than the built-in conventions support â€“ and thatâ€™s where customÂ scripts come in.
+Sometimes however you'll need to do more than the built-in conventions support - and that's where custom scripts come in.

 - Scripts in Packages